asafsofer-sl/AKS_tools/README.md

 # AKS_tools
 AKS_tools

-The AKS_tools is Perl script , providing some basic CLI commands for beginners / learning
+The AKS_tools is Perl script , providing some basic CLI commands for AKS users (Get Pods/Nodes/Uptime-SLA etc.)

 # How it works ?